mastery3/sharpness6/README.md

 FAQ

 Q: Will you port this to future versions?
 A: Yep.
-The mod is pretty easy to port, so...
+The mod is pretty easy to port, so... (except for 1.20.6, in which case I had to rewrite the entire thing)

-Q: Config?
-A: Yeah, once I get the fundamentals of this mod set up.

 Q: Can I use this in a modpack?
 A: Sure.